-Wiley CMA and Gleim CMA are currently considered some of the best CMA prep course providers.
+Wiley CMA and Gleim CMA are currently considered among the best CMA prep course providers.
 However, the two courses have some key differences that set them apart from each other.
-For the most part, there’s a large difference in the design, pricing, and study materials included in each course.
+Mostly, there’s a significant difference in the design, pricing, and study materials included in each course.

 Read on to see which course is the better option!